Meet our amazing staff team, trainers, and consultants as well as our Board of Directors and ministry partners.

 Taking the hope of the gospel to the hearts of women is Tami's work and play.
 Unlike her professional football coaching family, Tami coaches women!
 In 2005, she cofounded Parakaleo on the condition that she would never speak publicly.
 Today, she is eating her words.
 In fact, it's hard to shut her up as she explains theological truths at Parakaleo training events with white-boards, flip-charts, metaphors, movie clips, storytelling, dot connecting, and napkin drawings.
 Tami and her church planter husband of 28 years, Steve, are members of Steeler Nation.
 Her additional fanaticisms include organizing closets, drawers, and crawl spaces.
 She is an R.N. (retired nurse), a retired home-school mom, and the sometimes tired but never retired mother of three, and a new grandma.
 If you would like to help support Tami and her work with Parakaleo, you can do so by donating here.

-With over ten years of non-profit administration experience and 6 years as a small business owner, Jamie has developed a passion for process and finding the best approach for the long term.
+With over 15 years of non-profit management experience and 6 years as a small business owner, Jamie has developed a passion for process and finding the best approach for the long term.
 Whether it's graphic design, communications or operations, she loves solving problems creatively and getting the job done.

 Jamie lives in Michigan with her husband, Peter and son, Cullom.
 Peter and Jamie spent nine years living in Chicago and helped plant a church on the north side of the city.
 They now regularly attend a church in the city of Detroit.
-Jamie enjoys building epic train tracks with her son, engaging in any physical activity that breaks a sweat and watching her husband cook dinner.
+Jamie enjoys building epic train tracks with her son, engaging in any physical activity that breaks a sweat and watching other people cook.

 In 1981, Maria and her husband Craig thought getting married, moving to urban Baltimore, buying and renovating a decrepit apartment house, starting a church, and having a baby all within a year sounded like a good idea.
 Thankfully, Jesus showed up and everyone survived.
 As a pastor’s wife, she’s been involved in the poop (nursery), scoop (hospitality), group (women and small) and troupe (worship music).
 And she also likes to play with words.
 She wrote curriculum for the Johns Hopkins University School of Education for two decades and authored a memoir, A Thousand Resurrections.
 She still loves Jesus, her husband, five adult children, two grandchildren, and her church.
 She can be bribed with—inquiring minds want to know—dark chocolate.
 If you would like to support Maria and her work with Parakaleo, you can do so by donating here.